Tapni-GmbH/odoo-xmlrpc-ts/DEPLOYMENT.md

 # Deployment Guide(For Contributors/Maintainers)

-This document outlines the process for deploying new versions of `odoo-xmlrpc-ts` to npm and GitHub Packages.
+This document outlines the process for deploying new versions of `@tapni/odoo-xmlrpc` to npm and GitHub Packages.

 ## Prerequisites